 You can use SLTCOPY to copy the CSLT/STORE tapes created for distribution to another system.
 The number of tape volumes that make up the CSLT varies depending on the type of tape you are using and the size of the system.
 You have to copy each tape volume separately.
 Depending on the number of tape drives you have, you can make up to nine copies of each tape at a time.

-When copying from tape to tape, you can copy magnetic and DDS tapes as follows:
+When copying from tape to tape, you can copy DDS tapes to DDS tapes.